 The CEO further reported that the NHLS remained resilient during the year, despite the fact that its National Priority Programme’s HIV viral load programme experienced an increase of 38% in HIV viral load tests, resulting in a total of 3.7 million HIV viral load tests being done in the 2015\16 financial year.
 This resulted in laboratories coming under strain, resulting in the placement of the newer higher throughput Cobas 6800\8800 in five of the organisation’s most burdened laboratories.

 In addition to offering diagnostic services through its network of 288 laboratories throughout the country, the NHLS also consists of key institutes such as the National Institute of Communicable Diseases (NICD), which is responsible for the surveillance and monitoring of communicable diseases; the National Institute of Occupational Health (NIOH), which is responsible for conducting research on Occupational Health; and the South African Vaccine Producers (SAVP), which is the biggest producer of anti-venom medicine in Africa.

 In her conclusion, Ms Mogale said: “The NHLS has emerged much stronger than before despite previous challenges, as the renewal of the organisation is starting to deliver solid results.
 The organisation is well-positioned to continue being a major player in the field of laboratory medicine; and is continuing to work with government to deliver public healthcare services to citizens; and to serve as a benchmark of Africa’s centre of excellence for innovative laboratory medicine.
 In general, we are very excited about the future”.

-As of today the cumulative number of COVID-19 cases identified on South Africa is 1
+Media Statement As of today the cumulative number of COVID-19 cases for South Africa is